GaelGirodon/ecojourney/README.md

 #### Interpolation

-Most properties support injecting environment variables (and procedure arguments) using the double curly braces `{{` and `}}` as delimiters.
+Some properties support injecting environment variables and procedure arguments using the double curly braces `{{` and `}}` as delimiters.
 This is particularly useful to avoid committing sensitive values such as user passwords.